QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

 - **switch between processes**
 - cooperative approach: wait for sys call
     - OS trusts the processes that run for too long are assumed to periodically give up the CPU
+    - yield system call
-    - yield system call: transfer control to the OS so it can run other processes.
+        - transfer control to the OS so it can run other processes.
     - Applications also transfer control to the OS when they do something illegal.
         - e.g. if an application divides by zero. or tries to access memory that it shouldn’t be able to access, it will generate a trap to the OS
         - OS will then have control of the CPU again, and likely terminate the offending process